yuqengo/example-plugin-linter/README.md

 ```
 4. Alternately, you can leave it disabled and turn it on via command line only: `golangci-lint run -Eexample`

+### To Configure Your Own `golang.org/x/tools/go/analysis` Based Linter

+Your Linter must implement one or more `analysis.Analyzer` structs.
+Your project should also use `go.mod`.
+All versions of libraries that overlap `golangci-lint` (including replaced libraries) MUST be set to the same version as `golangci-lint`.
+You can see the versions by running `go version -m golangci-lint`.

 \* Sorry, I haven't found a way to enable `go get` functionality for plugins yet.
 If you know how, let me know!

 \** Alternately, you can use the `-o /path/to/location/example.so` output flag to have it put it there for you.